-Different flower color in Clivias from the same parent can happen because of genetic diversity, cross pollination or dominating color.
+Different flower color in Clivias from the same parent can happen because of genetic diversity, cross-pollination, or dominating color.
 Changing Clivia colors also happens when the plant is young and up until maturity.
 Even offsets from a parent may bloom with a slightly different shade than the parent.
 Such Clivia color change is part of the charm of the plants but is a frustration for true collectors.

 Clivia Color Change from Seed

 Color inheritance is fickle in Clivia.
 They follow the basic genetic cross rules with a seed getting DNA from each plant that contributed pollen.
-However, there are some traits that are not passed on and others that are dominant and crowd out the expected trait.
+However, there are some traits that are not passed on, and others that are dominant and crowd out the expected trait.

 Clivia Flower Colors in Young Plants

 An offset is a genetic clone of the parent, so you should expect the same color flower.
-However, young offsets will have a slightly different tint and characteristics the first year they flower.
+However, young offsets will have a slightly different tint and characteristics for the first year they flower.
 Seed planted Clivia have many variables that relate to color and even true seeds of the same species may take a few years to produce the same shade as the parent.

 Other factors that make Clivia plants turn color are environmental and cultural.
 They need indirect light and weekly watering in spring and summer.
 In fall and winter, gradually reduce water and move the plant to a cooler room of the house.
 Excess or dim light will inform bloom color, as will too much or too little water.